bards/Epic.NET/_posts/2013-04-18-stupidity-considered-harmful.markdown

 A few things worth noting here:

 - aiming for high coverage (97%, 98%, 99%...) is a pointless waste of money.
 - a full (100%) coverage can just ensure a **minimal** and **unmeasured** quality, not perfection.
 That's obvious but tons of people complains about the bugs that full coverage can't detect.
   So let me say this loudly: **you still need testers and a brain!**

 Stupidity considered harmful
 ---------------------------------------
 Stupidity **is** harmful.
 Like guns.
-And like guns, stupidity feeds [angry people][nra].
+And [like guns][nra], stupidity feeds tons of people.

 Man, you can love your tools.
 But if you **marry** a tool, any tool, you are a stupid.
 You should not be in the position of taking decisions.

 Thus, if you always use TDD (or DDD or TDC or code coverage or anything else) despite of the project's requirements, you are a dangerous mono-state automa.

 Specularly, if you refuse TDD (or DDD or TDC or code coverage or anything else) despite the actual value that such tool would provide in your specific case, you are wasting money just to hide your ignorance.

 Still, you are not the disease, you are the symptom.
-What is harmful here, is the **stupidity** of those who hired you, recruiting by hyped buzzwords they do not understand.
+What is harmful here, is the **stupidity** of those who hired you, recruiting by **hyped buzzwords**.

 [considered-harmful]: http://en.wikipedia.org/wiki/Considered_harmful